VictorCaldas/MyMarvel/README.md

 # MyMarvel

-Basic ideas about how to use Retrofit, RxJava & Dagger2 together with a Clean Architecture.
+Basic ideas about how to use Retrofit & Dagger2 together with a Clean Architecture.